 Ceiling fans come in many variations.
-Some have large blad spans and some small.
+Some have long blades and some have small.
 But is it ok to replace the shorter blades on a fan with longer ones?

-Even though it is possible, it is not recommended to put longer blades on a ceiling fan.
-This is because longer blades increase the load on the fan’s motor, causing it to burn out.
+You can put longer blades on a ceiling fan but it is not recommended.
+Longer blades increase the load on the fan’s motor, causing it to burn out.
 Even if you manage to run the fan without damaging the motor, it is likely to be less energy efficient.

 If you are interested in knowing why it is a bad idea to replace ceiling fan blades with longer ones, continue reading.